Last Updated – July 2022

 Return ratios such as ROE and ROCE.
 Both these ratios are used to measure the efficiency with which a company can generate profits.
 These are important measures which should be compared with industry peers as well, to pick the best player. the trend of these ratios should be looked at to see if they are improving or not.

 Mispriced opportunities: Business is grossly undervalued due to investor ignorance or being out of flavour.
 Ex.
-Some of the consumer stocks in 2007.
+Some of the consumer stocks in 2007

 Now let’s look at the potential multibagger stocks in our model portfolio.

 The country’s demographics and stage of growth suggest that there is a huge unfulfilled demand in the housing finance, vehicle finance and MSME finance spaces.
 Companies like MAS that have garnered expertise through years of experience are expected to continue enjoying a competitive advantage in this space.
-As of March 2020 the company had over 700,000+ active customers across 3,450 locations in rural, semi urban and urban locations.
+As of March 2020, the company had over 700,000+ active customers across 4438 locations in rural, semi urban and urban locations.
 MAS follows a revenue sharing model, for which it partners with regional NBFCs and NBFC-MFIs for distribution of various products and provides them with a line of credit.
 This model ensures scalability of the relationships where operational costs and credit costs are borne by the partner NBFCs.
 This helps the company widen its network while maintaining a relatively lower risk profile.

 Irrespective of economic cycles and other external factors, MAS has delivered consistent growth in profitability (23% CAGR since past 10 years) and hefty returns over the years.
 Alongside stellar growth in its AUM (+24.58% CAGR since past 15 years).
 The company is adequately capitalized with a CAR of 26.35% and a healthy interest coverage ratio of 1.63 at the end of March 2022.
-About 52% of MAS’ AUM are to NBFCs and other forms of lending entities and hence there is a risk of default.
+About 52% of MAS’ AUM are to micro enterprises and hence there is a risk of default.
 Also the retail lending is high yielding but is relatively riskier in nature.
 It can be a multibagger in the future if all cards fall in place and growth sustains.

-Ultramarine & pigments Ltd
+Ultramarine & Pigments LTD

-Ultramarine & pigments Ltd is a manufacturer of pigments and surfactants.
+Ultramarine & pigments Ltd is is a manufacturer of pigments and surfactants.
 These pigments are supplied to paints, plastics, rubber and building materials companies while surfactants are supplied to FMCG companies for making detergents, dish washing liquids etc. It also has industrial and agricultural applications.

-On its course for higher growth, Ultramarine pigments produces a range of inorganic pigments, detergents and cosmetic grade surfactants and has an ITES division.
-With a utilization rate of 100% for pigments/surfactants, the company has lined up a capex of Rs 110 crore over 2021.
-It is a debt free company with consistent profit growth of 12.62% over 6 years and a healthy dividend payout ratio of 23.5%.
-It has strong cash & cash equivalents of Rs.
-70 crore and holds 20% stake in Thirumalai chemicals.
+The company has minimal debt with debt to equity ratio standing at 0.05, with compounded profit growth of 12% over 5 years and a healthy dividend payout ratio of 25%.
 Given the high competitive intensity in the surfactant segment, managing volatility in raw material prices is a key challenge for the company.
 However, Ultramine is expected to do justice and continue on its growth path going forward.

-Mishra Dhatu Nigam (MIDHANI)
+Mishra Dhatu Nigam